jameslovallo/ardi/README.md

 This callback runs as soon as the component is initialized.
 This is a good place to load data, setup observers, etc.

-A great example of this is in the demo [forecast component](/demos/forecast), where a resize observer is created to apply styles based on the component's rendered width (regardless of the viewport width).
+A great example of this is in the <a is="app-link" href="/demos/forecast">forecast demo</a>, where a resize observer is created to apply styles based on the component's rendered width (regardless of the viewport width).

 ```js
 ardi({